MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 The parameter value `1` indicates `CanvasFilledRegionDetermination.Winding` which determines whether a point is in the fill region of the path by drawing a ray from that point to infinity in any direction, and then examining the places where a segment of the shape crosses the ray.
 Starting with a count of zero, add one each time a segment crosses the ray from left to right and subtract one each time a path segment crosses the ray from right to left, as long as left and right are seen from the perspective of the ray.
 After counting the crossings, if the result is zero, then the point is outside the path.
 Otherwise, it is inside the path.

 > Each Path data should have only one Fill Behavior specified.
-Otherwise an exception will be raised.
+Otherwise, an exception will be raised.

 `CanvasPathGeometry` invokes the `CanvasPathBuilder.SetFilledRegionDetermination()` API for this command.